 The Budget divides all spending into two broad categories.
-About 31% of federal spending is called "discretionary spending," because the amount of spending flows from annual funding decisions by

-Congress' Appropriations Committees.
+About 31% of federal spending is called "discretionary spending," because the amount of spending flows from annual funding decisions by Congress' Appropriations Committees.
 The other 69% of the budget is called "mandatory spending," because the amount of outlays flow from legal obligations of the federal government established in law.

-Most mandatory spending is comprised of "entitlement" programs - such as Social Security, Medicare, and Medicaid - where eligibility formulas determine outlays.
+Most mandatory spending is comprised of "entitlement" programs - such as Social Security (retirement, survivors, and disability insurance), Medicare, and Medicaid - where eligibility formulas determine outlays.